The ovaries are small organs that make female hormones and eggs. Women usually have two small ovaries, one on each side of your uterus (womb).

 Around 3 in 100 Australian women who have cancer have ovarian cancer.
 Each year, about 1300 Australian women find out they have ovarian cancer.

-If the cancer is just in the ovaries it may be cured with surgery.
+If cancer has been diagnosed and is just in the ovaries it may be cured with surgery.
 However many ovarian cancers are not found until after they have grown and/or spread, so treatment often involves surgery and chemotherapy.
-In these cases there is a chance of cure in a small number of women, but for many women with advanced ovarian cancer there is no long-term cure.
+In these cases, there is a chance of cure in a small number of women, but for many women with advanced ovarian cancer there is no long-term cure.

 It is not usually possible to say what causes cancer in a particular woman but known risk factors are: